The history of New York’s railroad apartment

 Apartments comprised of a series of directly connected rooms—without a hallway—are a common feature of the New York City housing market.
 Generally, this layout is described as a “railroad apartment.”
 With origins in the city’s turn-of-the-century tenement lifestyle, the layout today comes with its share of pros and cons.
-At their best, this apartment layout offers considerably more space at a lower cost than a conventional layout and desirable pre-war details.
-At their worse, this layout offers nothing but a dark and dank space that can be especially awkward when shared by roommates rather than couples.
+At its best, this apartment layout offers considerably more space at a lower cost than a conventional layout and desirable pre-war details.
+At its worst, this layout offers nothing but a dark and dank space that can be especially awkward when shared by roommates rather than couples.

 The history of the railroad apartment

-Anyone who has lived in a railroad can attest to the fact that no matter what you do to bring these apartments up to modern standards, they often continue to carry forward at least some of the problems that faced tenants in New York in the late-nineteenth century.
-This no doubt explains why everyone from interior designers or sociologists continue to depict the railroad in generally negative terms.
+Anyone who has lived in a railroad can attest to the fact that no matter what you do to bring these apartments up to modern standards, they often continue to carry forward at least some of the problems that faced tenants in New York in the late 19th century.
+This no doubt explains why everyone from interior designers or sociologists continues to depict the railroad in generally negative terms.

 In his 2018 auto-ethnography Growing up Working Class, sociologist Thomas J. Gorman describes his own experience of growing up in a railroad apartment: “Railroads apartments offer absolutely no privacy.
 Someone could stand on one side of the apartment (my parents’ bedroom) and look through my parents’ bedroom and the living room (which my parents called the “parlor”) and into the dining room…Maybe someone thought that the layout, and its lack of privacy, was a way for the working class to practice birth control.”

 But are railroad apartments really all that bad?